StackVista/stackstate-docs/use/checks-and-monitors/add-a-health-check.md

 Health checks report a health state for elements \(components and relations\).
 The health state can either be calculated internally by StackState based on data from telemetry streams or synchronized with an external monitoring system.

 The combined check states attached to an element are used to calculate its overall health status.
 When the status of an element changes, a state change event is generated.
-These events can be used to [trigger event notifications and actions](../events/event-notifications.md).
+These events can to [trigger event notifications and actions](../events/event-notifications.md).

 ## Add a health check